 None after a password change is executed on-premises.

-The Set-MsolPasswordPolicy PowerShell command will not work on federated domains.
+Neither the Update-MgDomain, nor the deprecated Set-MsolPasswordPolicy PowerShell commands will work on federated domains.

-The Set-AzureADUser PowerShell command will not work on federated domains.
+Neither the Set-MgUser, nor the deprecated Set-AzureADUser PowerShell commands will work on federated domains.

 Synchronizing temporary passwords and "Force Password Change on Next Logon"

 It is typical to force a user to change their password during their first logon, especially after an admin password reset occurs.
 It is commonly known as setting a "temporary" password and is completed by checking the "User must change password at next logon" flag on a user object in Active Directory (AD).

 The temporary password functionality helps to ensure that the transfer of ownership of the credential is completed on first use, to minimize the duration of time in which more than one individual has knowledge of that credential.